|

 Leslie is home following her mitral valve repair.
 (You may remember a blog that featured Leslie as she was preparing for robotic mitral valve repair.)

-Leslie - Heart Valve Surgery Patient
+Leslie - Mitral Valve Repair Patient

-Here is Leslie’s email update:
+Here is Leslie’s email update

 A quick note to say thank you for the amazing kindness and support throughout my adventure.
 I am home with my doggies and in my own bed, on my own patio and as anyone who has been in the hospital knows, home is better.